This fund offers grants for projects or initiatives that will have a significant impact on children and young people living in our city.

 There are two tiers of funding available, one for larger or long-term projects, and the other for smaller community projects.

-Tier 2: Five or six grants of $6000 as a one-off payment, open again in September / October 2023.
+Tier 2: Five or six grants of $6000 as a one-off payment.

 We welcome applications from groups of young people, but you need the support of a legal organisation who will guide the project.
 This could be a school or a local not-for-profit group.

-We are looking for projects to support under the following focus areas.
+We are looking for projects to support under the following focus areas:

 Diversity and inclusion

-- LGBTQI+
+- LGBTQIA+

 - Cultural identity and belonging